astroedo/air_quality_analysis/README.md

 # Air Quality Analysis 🍃

-Italian public authorities analyze air quality data to monitor pollution and its health impacts.
-By integrating air pollution, sensor, and administrative data, decision-makers can assess trends and risks.
-This project visualizes and analyzes air quality data from Dati Lombardia to evaluate pollution levels across different administrative areas.
+Air pollution is a growing concern, affecting public health and the environment.
+To address this, our project, develops a client-server application for analyzing and visualizing air quality data from Dati Lombardia.
+By integrating real-time sensor data, we provide insights into pollution trends, aiding decision-makers in monitoring and mitigating risks.